meadsteve/meadsteve.github.io/_posts/2021-02-18-leaving-kind-pr-feedback.markdown

 Before I get to my answer to how to leave more constructive feedback I'm going to state some assumptions I've made.

 ### PRs are often too late in the process for major changes.
+### Most of the time it's better to move forward learn something then refactor
 ### We're often more emotionally invested in our code that we'd like to admit

+## How I review